malcommac/SwiftDate/README.md

 ```

 ##Get/Alter Individual Date Components
 You can get or alter date components too.
-NSDate objects are immutable so while you can have access to each unit component via properties I've made a single method to set individual component (it returns a new date) and another method which accept multiple components (again it returns a new date).
+However NSDate objects are immutable so while you can have access to each unit component via properties I've made several methods to alter individual components (and get a new date instance).

 ### Accessing Date Components
 So these are readable properties (and some methods):